FeaturesPluginsDocs & SupportCommunityPartners

 doc.remove(p0, p1 - p0);

-//replace selected text by the inserted one
+//then, replace selected text range with the inserted one:

 start = caret.getDot();